21f2000143/feedback_report_generator/README.md

 ## Assumptions and Design Decisions

 - Efficient schema design for storing large HTML and PDF content.
+We are are okay with the default TOAST feature of Postgresql and Storing pdf files in the server file system.
-- Followed REST principles in API design.
+- Proper error handling and task retries configured from default(3) to (2) assuming we are dealing with large files.
-- Proper error handling and task retries configured.
+- For testing the api please use testing client which supports binary data(pdf) download or execute this url `/assignment/pdf/<task_id>` in browser.

 ---